spud0/neural_net/README.md

 A Neural Network written in C.

 ## How it Works:
 A neuron is the simplest piece of a neural network.
 Add some of these neurons together with some weights and biases and I get a layer, add the layers and I get a network. ... something something ...
-ML
+ML ...
+I wrote this neural network for processing the MNIST dataset.
 ## Run it!
 ```
 ...